 Klein proposed that attitudes towards condom was one of the key factor contributing to condomless sex and, subsequently, HIV infection.
 In their study, attitudes toward condoms was predicted by low self-esteem, as condom use represents a self-protecting mechanism, as well as by sexual preferences, substance use, race and education.
 Furthermore, childhood emotional neglect had a negative influence on self esteem thus indirectly contributing to sexual risk taking.

-Qualitative studies proposed mechanism of bio-social interaction more often than quantitative studies as we identified 5 papers with such hypothesis of interaction.
-On the other hand, we did not found any qualitative paper exploring biological interaction.
+Qualitative studies proposed mechanisms of bio-social interaction more often than quantitative studies as we identified 5 papers with such hypothesis of interaction.
+On the other hand, we did not find any qualitative paper exploring biological interaction.

-Stigma and structural inequalities were pointed out as the root causes of syndemic conditions and HIV risk behaviors.
+Stigma and structural inequalities were indicated by many as the root causes of syndemic conditions and HIV risk behaviors.
 Maionara et al. showed that economic dependency and fear of violence may maintain YBMSM in dysfunctional relationships plagued by IPV and substance abuse which increase their odds of incarceration and HIV infection (Maiorana et al., 2020).
 Furthermore, methamphetamine is used as a coping strategy against this structural violence and HIV diagnosis while representing a potential factor in acquiring or transmitting HIV to others, notably during sex parties.
-This finding of substance use as a coping mechanism was supported by the study of Pollard et al. who found that maladaptive coping strategies to minority stress and the performative resistant space of the gay scene contributed to chemsex use (Pollard et al., 2018).
+This finding of substance use as a coping mechanism was supported by the study by Pollard et al. who found that maladaptive coping strategies to minority stress and the performative resistant space of the gay scene contributed to chemsex use (Pollard et al., 2018).
 For Black MSM, other sources of structural violence such as racial neighborhood segregation contributed, alongside poverty, unemployment, violence, unstable housing, incarceration and poor healthcare access to expectations surrounding masculinity which may conflict with the sexual orientation of BMSM, leading to internalised homophobia (Quinn, 2019).
 Internalised homophobia, in turn, may lead to poor mental health as well as to substance abuse and sexual risk taking as coping mechanisms.
 Moreover, the use of PrEP, perceived as a “gay pill” may negatively impact the use of PrEP in this community.
-Lyons et al. also showed that the marginalization of YMSM withing their school, communities of origin and families resulted in a lack of gay-specific HIV prevention education, role-model and productive goal-related activities (Lyons et al., 2013).
+Lyons et al. also showed that the marginalization of YMSM within their school, communities of origin and families resulted in a lack of gay-specific HIV prevention education, role-model and productive goal-related activities (Lyons et al., 2013).
 The HIV-positive MSM youth in this study linked these factors to their HIV acquisition.
 Finally, (Chakrapani et al., 2019a) showed the role of family support and communities of MSM to serve as resilience resource to counteract the negative effects of stigma and syndemic conditions.

 What were the key findings of these studies?